-The Dangers of Wearing Very Tight Clothes
+The Dangers of Tight Clothes

-The risks of wearing “skin tight” clothes
+The dangers of tight clothes

+The most prevalent problem for women tends to be vaginal infections.
+This is due to fabrics that are used to make pants or underwear that don’t allow your skin to breathe as it should.
 Bacteria and moisture at higher than normal levels cause a change in the vaginal PH and result in an infection.

-Lack of Circulation
+Lack of circulation

-Dresses, blouses or bras that are too small hurt the back and affect the spine.
-They can also cause incorrect posture of the shoulders, neck and head.
+Some women wear smaller sizes than they should to look thinner or because they like doing so.
+Dresses, blouses, or bras that are too small hurt your back and can affect your spine.
+They can also cause poor posture in your neck, head, and shoulders.

 If you wear really tight clothing, you’ll probably feel uncomfortable after eating.
 After all, we often undo one or two buttons of our pants so that we don’t “burst” out at the seams!